Posted on

 User churn rate

-How much % of paying customers you are losing every month is your user churn rate or customer churn rate.
+What percentage of paying customers are lost every month is known as your user churn rate or customer churn rate.

 Customer-churn-rate-formula